SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 ### View the logs for services and containers

 Logs may be viewed using the `rancher logs` command.
-The command may use the *service* name, like `elvis-first-stack/web`, or the *container* name, like 'elvis-first-stack-web-1'.

-  * Remember that a service may have one or more containers (Containers are 'instances' of a service).
-Calling this command via the service name will show you logs for all containers in that service, if you have more than one.
-The individual services in the logs are noted by the presence of `01`, `02` at the beginning of the line.
-In the example below, notice how the line begins with a `01` or a `02` which indicates which container owns that log line.
+The command may use the service name, like `elvis-first-stack/web`, or the container name, like 'elvis-first-stack-web-1'.
+If your service has more than one container (Remember, a container is an instance of a service), the individual containers logs will show the number of the container at the beginning.
+In the example below, the 'web' service has two containers.
+Notice how the line begins with a '01' or a '02' which indicates which container owns that log line.

     nersc$ rancher logs elvis-flask-demo/web
     01 2018-05-23T00:15:26.486199100Z 128.3.135.223 - - [23/May/2018:00:15:26 +0000] "GET /static/CPvalid1_nodsRNA_40x_Tiles_p1745DAPI.png HTTP/1.1" 200 82055 "http://128.55.206.22:60000/fields/" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_13_4) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/66.0.3359.181 Safari/537.36" "-"